 No, there is not.
 However, since you need to prepare and review for each class carefully, please check the syllabuses and the schedules of the courses you want to take before course selection to avoid overlapping of course periods.
 Some courses require time commitments outside of classroom hours.

 - I applied for two courses.
 Is it possible that my application will only be accepted for one of them?

-- Yes.
-Students may not be accepted for all of their desired courses.
+Yes.
+As each course has prerequisite and capacity, applicants may not be accepted for all of their desired courses.

 - I have submitted an application but have to withdraw due to circumstances outside my control.
 What should I do?

-- Use the Inquiry Form to let the Hokkaido Summer Institute Section know of your withdrawal and the related circumstances.
+Use the Inquiry Form to let the Hokkaido Summer Institute Managing Section know of your withdrawal and the related circumstances.

 - What kind of course assignment workload should I expect?